maluyckx/Network_Attacks/report.md

 [comment]: <> (###########################################)

 ## Reflected DDoS
 The attack scripts can be found in the `attacks/reflected_ddos` directory.
+By default, the attack launchs from `internet` to `http`.
+It benefits from the return values of `dns` and `ntp` sent to `http` (using a spoofed source address) which usually are bigger than the requests.

 To launch the DDoS attack from `internet` (like a real attacker would do), follow these steps :